-Although authoritarianism is more prevalent in the Global South – richer countries and Western democracies have undeniably played a role in promoting the regimes, for example through aid.
-A quick glance at OECD statistics combined with Freedom House Index rankings, shows that of the top 10 recipients of aid worldwide only one of those countries (India) is classified as ‘Free’, with the majority labelled as ‘Not Free’.
+Although authoritarianism is more prevalent in the Global South (based on statistics such as the Freedom House Index) – richer countries and Western democracies have undeniably played a role in promoting the regimes, which can be seen through the example of foreign aid.
+A useful exercise in class was to look at OECD statistics combined with Freedom House Index rankings.
+This revealed that of the top ten recipients of aid worldwide only one of those countries (India) is classified as ‘Free’, with the majority labelled as ‘Not Free’.

-Harmful relationships between the Global North and South is not a new phenomenon in our Development studies, the starkest example being colonialism and the structural adjustment programmes that followed.
-However, returning to the topic of this seminar, how exactly does this relationship, and aid specifically, promote authoritarian regimes?
+Harmful relationships between the Global North and South is not a new phenomenon in our development studies, the starkest example being colonialism and the structural adjustment programmes that followed.
+However, returning to a topic of this week, how exactly does this relationship, and aid specifically, promote authoritarian regimes?

 Putting the specifics of aid-giving aside, there are further underlying factors related to geopolitics that encourage the funding of certain regimes.
-In the wake of 9/11 Western countries have fed large amounts of capital into global security and militarisation including in authoritarian regimes such as Chad (Fisher and Anderson, 2015).
+For example, in the wake of 9/11 Western countries have fed large amounts of capital into global security and militarisation including in authoritarian regimes, such as Chad (Fisher and Anderson, 2015).
 The same countries have also strategically used this war on terror to receive funds and strengthen their regimes (Fisher and Anderson, 2015).

-Although it is momentarily useful to look at the international dynamics of authoritarianism through a Global North/South lens, if I were to revisit this topic I would focus more on the influential relationships that exist between countries within the same Global category (for example, the increasing wave of autocratic fervour within the Global North).
-I believe these relationships, as well as those between major Global South autocracies such as the Arab monarchies, are becoming increasingly important to consider.
+Although it is useful to look at the international dynamics of authoritarianism through a Global North/South lens, if I were to revisit this topic I would explore the influential relationships that exist between countries within the same Global categories.
+I believe these are increasingly important to explore if we consider the increasing wave of autocratic fervour within the Global North and influential relations between major Global South autocracies such as the Arab monarchies.